50 Baseball Snacks: Ideas for Before, During, and After a Game

 Rehydrate After a Baseball Game

-Quick and easy beverage ideas to add to the post-game snack include:
+Quick and easy beverage ideas to add to a baseball player’s post-game snack include:

 Why Drink Chocolate Milk After a Baseball Game?

-Chocolate milk is frequently recommended as a recovery drink that athletes can enjoy following activity to help meet their nutrition needs.
+Chocolate milk is frequently recommended as a recovery drink that baseball players can enjoy following a game to help meet their nutrition needs.

-Chocolate milk is 90% water, which can help athletes with rehydrating following activity.
+Chocolate milk is 90% water, which can help baseball players with rehydrating following activity.
 In addition, a 1-cup serving of chocolate milk provides ~8 grams of complete protein and ~26 grams of carbohydrates (3).

 Thus, chocolate milk checks all three boxes when it comes to recovery nutrition.
 It can help baseball players with meeting their fluid, carbohydrate, and protein needs following a game.